ge-flight-analytics/emspy/README.md

 ```

 ### Loading Analytics from a Parameter Set
-If you want to load all Analytics from a paramerter set, you can use the `select_from_pset()` method.
+If you want to load all Analytics from a parameters set, you can use the `select_from_pset()` method.
 This will load ALL parametes in the set in the same order that they are in the EMS parameter set.
 This method requires one input: the path to the parameter set, including the name of the set itself.
 Folders in the path need to be separated usuing a backslash ("\\").
 To find the path to the parameter set, look at the "Load" menu in FDV+

 ```python
 tsq.select_from_pset('folder1\folder2\set name')